jimklimov/git-scripts/README.md

 from proliferation of development branches, especially as those are getting merged into a common upstream and are no longer needed separately.

+* `git-meld` -- wraps usage of a difference-viewing program such as `meld` (can be customized by setting `DIFFVIEWER` envvar in e.g. user profile) as the one-time renderer for `git diff` requests.

 As with any other Git methods, it suffices that these scripts are available in your `PATH` (e.g. in `$USER/bin`, or symlinked to `/usr/bin`, etc.) and then they can be called as `git method-name`, such as `git zclone ws1 /tmp/buildws`.